Last Updated on March 23, 2023 by admin

 Bryce Canyon National Park was one of our favorite national parks from our 3-week road trip to Utah and Arizona.
-We were amazed by the vibrant red and orange colors of the canyon, and we had never seen anything like the tightly packed hoodoos (tall columns of rock).
-While there are a lot of posts about visiting Bryce Canyon National Park with kids, we couldn’t find any posts that were specific to visiting Bryce Canyon with a toddler or a baby.
-If you have a toddler or a baby, you know that there are some unique considerations for traveling at this age.
-You might be wondering about safety, activities for very young children, and what sights you will reasonably be able to see while you navigate drive times and nap times.
+Although there are a lot of posts about visiting Bryce Canyon National Park with kids, we couldn’t find any posts that were specific to visiting Bryce Canyon with a toddler or a baby.
+If you have a young child, you know that there are some unique considerations for traveling at this age!
+You might be wondering about safety, activities for very young children, and what sights you will reasonably be able to see within a day.
+(All while you navigate drive times and nap times!)
 We visited Bryce Canyon National Park with our toddler (23 months old at the time), and we are sharing our best tips.
-In this post, we’ll share everything you need to know to travel with a toddler or a baby to Bryce Canyon.
+In this post, we’ll share everything you need to know to travel with a toddler or a baby to Bryce Canyon

 Disclaimer: Safety and weather considerations change daily, so this article can’t tell you whether or not it’s safe for you to hike with your child to these locations on any given day.
 This post is for informational purposes.
 We merely share our experience.